 According to concessions specialist David Lucas, from the park service’s regional business office in Anchorage, cruise visitors spent a total of about 8 hours inside the park waters and it was a very unique opportunity for them to get into the park.

-The concessions plan includes a return of NCL (Norwegian Cruise Line) and Carnival Corporation-owned companies including Holland America and Princess.
-The plan also includes newcomers Viking Ocean Cruises, Seabourn, Royal Caribbean.
+The concessions plan includes a return of NCL-Norwegian and Carnival Corporation-owned companies including Holland America and Princess.
+The plan also includes newcomers Viking Ocean, Seabourn, Royal Caribbean.

 Once signed by the cruise lines, the concession contracts go into effect for 2020 season, resulting in 153 calls per year.
 Further details will become available after the contracts are finalized.